 - Fading Suns has gone through two corporatocratic Republics and is slowly emerging from a dark age as a feudal Empire.

 - The Third Imperium in the default setting of Traveller is in phase 2.
 The Vilani Imperium in Intersteller Wars is in phase three and the Terrans in phase 1; the Vilani Imperium arose thousands of years ago at the dawn of Terran civilization and founded an Intersteller Empire so large that it could withstand decay simply through it's size and had been a Vestigial Empire for centuries when the Terrans discovered it.
-However, the Second Imperium, created by Terran conquest, quickly succumbs to phase 4, suffering The Long Night, because it inherited all problems of the Vilani Imperium.
+However, the Terran-based Second Imperium never stabilizes and quickly succumbs to phase 4, suffering The Long Night, because it inherited all problems of the Vilani Imperium.
 In the Megatraveller timeline the Third Imperium lasts about 1120 years before Emperor Strephon is assassinated and in the resulting Succession Crisis a weaponized Contagious A.I. tears apart not only the Imperium but the neighboring alien empires as well.

 - BattleTech is set during Long Night following the demise of the Star League.
 Each of the five Inner Sphere Successor States and the eleven Crusader Clans have ambitions of becoming the next Empire - though ComStar makes the most successful and destructive attempt.

 - Other empires have had more localized versions.
 The Direnni Hegemony, for example, went through all the stages (rising from an Altmer clan from Summerset to dominating a quarter of Tamriel, centred around High Rock, and then shrinking back to only having the Isle of Balfiera — the Stabilization/Prosperity phases were evidently short), though they apparently managed to avoid most of the trappings of Vestigial Empire — the modern Dirennis are perfectly aware the Hegemony is gone, and are okay with that.